Slofi/aircrack-ng-arm64/README.md

 That's it.
 The script handles dependencies, cloning, compiling with all cores, installing, and cleaning up after itself.

 Compile time is a few minutes on something like a Rock 5B (RK3588).
-Slower boards will take longer — just let it run.
+Slower boards will take longer, just let it run.

 ## After install